jobonaf/dartle/README.md

 # dartle
-_dartle_ is a toolkit of functions for air quality model benchmarking, inspired by the [DELTA tool](http://aqm.jrc.ec.europa.eu/index.aspx) (JRC-IES) and the work of the [FAIRMODE](http://fairmode.jrc.ec.europa.eu/) WP1.
+A toolkit of R functions for air quality model benchmarking, inspired by the [DELTA tool](http://aqm.jrc.ec.europa.eu/index.aspx) (JRC-IES) and the work of the [FAIRMODE](http://fairmode.jrc.ec.europa.eu/) WP1.

 ```r
 delta + R -> dartle